Teeolulope/E-Learning-Student-Success-Dropout-Risk-Dashboard/README.md

 Does higher engagement lead to better scores? — scatter plot of engagement score vs average quiz score by engagement level

-Key finding: Students logging in fewer than 10 days a month drop out at nearly 40%.
+**Key finding:** Students logging in fewer than 10 days a month drop out at nearly 40%.
 Login frequency matters more than total watch time — students who log in often but watch in short sessions (21.7% dropout) outperform infrequent "binge" viewers who watch a lot in rare sessions (31–35% dropout).
 Consistency of habit beats volume of content consumed.
 Inactivity beyond 30 days is a strong early warning signal for intervention.

-3. Dropout Risk & Access Barriers
+**3. Dropout Risk & Access Barriers**

 Answers: who is at risk right now, and why?